bms-msa/bms-msa.github.io/README.md

 ---

 This project is licensed under [Creative Commons BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 Non-commercial users are free to adapt with attribution.
-Commercial use requires a licence.
+Commercial use — including by for-profit law firms, litigation funders, or platform operators — is expressly prohibited without a formal licence agreement.

+For licensing inquiries, contact [you@bms-msa.org].